Why have we gone all-in on TL-Verilog? Here is plenty of information to explain why the question with TL-Verilog is when, not if.

 --Aliaksei Chapyzhenka, Principal Engineer

 SystemC was introduced as an option for modeling behavior at a higher level than RTL.
 It is a completely different language and environment than that of RTL modeling.
-SandPiper, in contrast, raises the abstraction level, integrated into the RTL language and environment.
+SandPiper, in contrast, raises the abstraction level, integrated into a Verilog/SystemVerilog environment.

 Here's a more in-depth analysis of SystemC, from Matthieu Wipliez, CTO of Synflow: SystemC is a Standard -- not the Solution.